 Chris Jericho is one of the greatest wrestlers of all time, having plied his trade around the world in rings across America, Europe and Asia, Jericho has been one of the most consistent performers of his generation.

-Not only are his in ring skills a delight to behold his work on the microphone is second to none.
-However Jericho last featured in the WWE in September last year.
+Not only are his in-ring skills a delight to behold his work on the microphone is second to none.
+However, Jericho last featured in WWE in September last year.

-The tour has been amazing; we have played across Europe at a number of venues and festivals.
+The tour has been amazing; we have played across Europe at several venues and festivals.
 We are in Germany at the moment and looking forward to coming back over to the UK for a couple of shows.